domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 Siddhartha by Hermann Hesse
 Stories of Your Life and Others by Ted Chiang
 Why Does the World Exist? by Jim Holt
+You Shall Know Our Velocity! by Dave Eggers
 Zorba the Greek by Nikos Kazantzakis